Molecular Strong Coupling and Cavity Finesse

-Looking first at the reflectance, panels (a) and (b ), the presence of modes of the half cavity system are again indicated by regions of low reflectivity (blue).
-Also shown are the positions of the polaritons as determined by our coupled oscillator model, where we made use of two cavity modes.
-We note that overall the match between the experimental data, the calculated data, and the coupled oscillator model are not as good as they were for the open cavity.
-The calculated dispersion for a `bare' cavity and the `bare' coupled oscillator model is shown in panel (c).
-From the modelling we determine that in this case the reduced oscillator strength is 0.15, the splitting is $\Omega = 0.50\pm0.03$ eV, and $\beta = 1.1$.
-The splitting exceeds the sum of the TDBC linewidth, $0.053\pm0.003$ eV, and the width of the cavity modes, $0.11\pm0.02$ eV, so that we are again, on the basis of reflectivity data anyway, in the strong coupling regime.
-Panel (d) shows the measured photoluminescence dispersion, things are now slightly more interesting than they were for the open cavity.
-The PL spectrum is significantly different from the open cavity case, but we see that there is barely any mapping of the PL onto the position of the polariton modes.
-Calculated data for the absorption in the TDBC are shown in panel (e).
-There is again a significant change in the absorption compared to that of the bulk (a single absorption peak), and further, compared to the case of the open cavity, there is now an indication of the absorption tracking the lower polariton mode, at least to some limited extent.
-In summary, the reflectivity is strongly modified in the half cavity system, as is the absorption, however the photoluminescence shows only very modest signs of change.
-Similar conclusions can be drawn from data based on a 1630 nm thick half cavity sample, figure S3 in the supplementary information.
+The half cavity case (centre column of figure \ref{fig:schematic of cavities and PL}) appears very similar to the open cavity case (a larger PL peak at 2.07 eV and a smaller PL peak at 1.97 eV), but with a smaller difference between the magnitudes of the two peaks.
+Again, there is no clear mapping of the PL onto the position of the polariton modes.
+Calculated data for the absorption in the TDBC layer are shown in the SI, figure S4 panel (e).
+There is again a significant change in the absorption compared to that of the bulk, and further, compared to the case of the open cavity, there is now some indication of the absorption tracking the lower polariton mode, at least to some limited extent.
+Data collected from a 1630 nm thick half cavity sample (supplementary figure S5) also show a somewhat modified PL spectrum.